CalvinDSeamons/Schwab_AutoTrader/README.md

       ```

 ### 4 Retrieve Schwab Authetication Tokens.
-   1) The application will prompt you to connect to schwab.com, follow the instructions there and paste the return URL in the command line output where you see:
+   1) This application will prompt you to connect to schwab.com, follow the instructions there and paste the return URL in the command line output where you see:
       ```bash
       % [INFO] Paste Returned URL:
       ```